 This pattern is so versatile and can work with a huge variety of fabrics to slightly different effect.
 Stiffer fabrics will result in a more structured garment with very distinct wide legs, whereas a looser drapier fabric will result in a flowing garment that resembles a skirt.
 Think about how you would like to style your pants as well as where you will be wearing them, as those factors will affect your fabric choice.

-For a more casual look I love denim, chambray, tencel, linen and fun prints like stripes!
+For a more casual look, I love denim, chambray, Tencel, linen and fun prints like stripes!
 These are a few of my weekend/casual styling inspirations for Flint.
-I love the idea of a bold stripe in a loose comfy linen for lounging around and hanging out.
+I love the idea of a bold stripe in loose comfy linen for lounging around and hanging out.
 I prefer my casual wardrobe to include light loose fabrics that are comfortable and don’t require a lot of ironing.
-Which means when i wear linen i just embrace the wrinkles!
+This means when I wear linen I just embrace the wrinkles!

 I really want to try making a matching set – a blouse and Flint pants out of the same fabric.
 I think it would be really chic and a little play on a jumpsuit without having to deal with wearing an actual jumpsuit.

-Personally i want to make a corduroy pair for this winter, probably in a lovely camel colour if I can find it somewhere!
-I also think adding a turned up cuff is a great variation idea and think it would work especially well with a wool.
+Personally, I want to make a corduroy pair for this winter, probably in a lovely camel colour if I can find it somewhere!
+I also think adding a turned-up cuff is a great variation idea and think it would work especially well with wool.